 - Upon acceptance, applicants must agree to sign and abide to a binding participant agreement that confirms that the resources being provided are contingent upon the applicant's commitment to the SVP Community and active, full-length participation in the program by every member of the team.
 The SVP Director has the right to dismiss a team from the program at any time if the team is not meeting the requirements in the signed commitment of participation.

-- Tuesday, March 6 at 1 p.m.
-EST in Reynolds 241 (tentative): Summer Venture Program info session 2
+- Tuesday, March 5 at 12:30 p.m.
+EST in Reynolds Back Dining Room (tentative): Summer Venture Program info session 2

 Do you want to apply to the Summer Venture Program?
 Engaging in employment (including self-employment and some entrepreneurial activities) without specific authorization is a serious violation of F-1 student/J-1 exchange visitor immigration status.
 While many entrepreneurial activities (such as research, feasibility studies, and business planning) are permissible, activities that directly result in income generation are not allowed without the proper authorization.
 Babson strongly advises all international students to seek independent professional legal advice from an attorney who practices immigration law exclusively (in addition to any other legal counsel) to avoid accidentally engaging in unlawful activities.
 Contact the Glavin Office of Multicultural & International Education for information about immigration attorneys and for work authorization guidelines.